 November - December

-The Urrao region of Antioquia is unique and the quality has been exceptional, especially as of late.
-In the Valle de Pavón, farmers are rewarded with extremely high altitudes, ranging from 1800 meters in the valley floor, up to 2100 meters.
-They receive regular rainfall and the temperature ranges are ideal for growing coffee.
+The Urrao region of Antioquia is unique and the quality coming out of here has been exceptional.
+In the Valle de Pavón, farmers are blessed with ideal conditions for growing coffee.
+The extremely high altitudes, ranging from 1800 meters in the valley floor, up to 2100 meters, regular rainfall, and the perfect temperature ranges help create this amazing coffee.

-This lot of heirloom Caturra is made up from several smallholder farmers in the region.
-The heirloom cultivar adds another layer of uniqueness that makes this coffee extra special.
-What is most likely a natural regression of Caturra, with elongated and narrow cherries that look similar to Typica, farmers in the region have taken to planting their farms exclusively with this heirloom cultivar, which boasts floral qualities and fruit-forward flavors.
-The coffee was wet-processed, fermented overnight and dried on raised, covered beds called “parabolicos”.
+This lot of heirloom Caturra is made up of components from several smallholder farmers in the region.
+The coffee was wet-processed, fermented overnight, and dried on raised, covered beds.
+This heirloom cultivar adds another layer of uniqueness that makes this coffee extra special.
+Caturra’s elongated and narrow cherries look similar to Typica but boast floral qualities and fruit-forward flavors.